ap/vim-buftabline/README.md

 understand why this is, you have to understand that the display in Vim has 3 layers of indirection:

 1. Buffers correspond to files.

    Not necessarily to files on disk, but in potentiality; i.e. a buffer becomes the content of a file when you do `:w`

-2. Windows correspond to rectangular areas on the screen, each of which is associated with one buffer.
-But any window can be associated with any buffer, and any buffer with any window.
+2. Windows correspond to rectangular areas on the screen, each associated with some buffer.

+   Any window can be associated with any buffer, and any buffer with any window.
 You can change which buffer is shown in a window at any time, and you can split and resize windows to create any on-screen arrangement you want.

-   So you could have 3 windows showing the same buffer, e.g. to have different areas of a file visible at once.
-But note that while windows are always associated with a buffer, a buffer need not be associated with any window – or more concretely, a file can be loaded but not currently shown on screen.
+So you could have 3 windows showing the same buffer, e.g. to work on several areas of a file at once.

+   Note that while windows are always associated with a buffer - i.e. an area of the screen always shows some file –, a buffer need not be associated with any window – i.e. a file may be loaded without being shown on screen.

-3. Tabs correspond to screens, i.e. to an arrangement of windows.
-In other windowing environments the corresponding concept is often called a viewport, or a virtual desktop.
+3. Tabs correspond to entire screens, i.e. to an arrangement of windows.

+   In other windowing environments this concept is often called a viewport, or a virtual desktop.
 Each window belongs to one particular tab.
 But note that a buffer can be shown in any window (or no window at all), so any file can appear any number of times in any number of tabs.
 Tabs and files do not